wsharp07/ghost-sharpdev/README.md

 #### Package
 `npm run package`
-Packages the assests into a zip file and places it in the "deploy" folder
+Packages the assets into a zip file and places it in the "deploy" folder